 - Driver's License (is applicable)

 Make sure you don’t sound like you’re fishing for more information.
-This can be very off-putting for new employees, and makes it look like the company doesn’t trust them from the get-go.
-Remember to let them know exactly why you need the information (without mentioning background checks).
+This is very off-putting for new employees, and makes it look like the company doesn’t trust them from the get-go.
+Remember to let them know why you need the information (without mentioning background checks).